Gallo13/Gallo13/README.md

 - 👋 Hi, I’m @Gallo13
-- 👀 I’m interested in machine learning.
+- 👀 I’m interested in machine learning, specifically computer vision.
 - 🌱 I’m currently learning machine learning and digital image processing.
 - 💞️ I’m looking to collaborate on Kaggle Contests to improve my coding.
 - 📫 How to reach me ...